Jeanyvesbourdoncle/SFND_2D_Feature_Tracking/README.md

 The function "descKeypoints()" for the extraction of the descriptors is defined in the module matching2D_Student.cpp.

-#### Keypoints descriptors matching between 2 sequential images from a mono camera with two methods :
+#### Step 4 : Keypoints descriptors matching between 2 sequential images from a mono camera with two methods :
 * BFM (Brute force matching)
 * FLANN (Fast library for approximate nearest neighbors) with the KD-Tree data structure.